Decsika-tech/Production-Grade-DevSecOps-CI-CD-Pipeline/README.md

 - Connect the Kubernetes manifest repository.
 - Enable automatic synchronization.

+### 9. Monitor the Application
+- Install Prometheus to collect metrics from the EKS cluster and application.
+- Configure Grafana dashboards to visualize metrics and monitor application health.

-### 8. Access the Application
+### 10. Access the Application
 ArgoCD deploys the application to Amazon EKS automatically.
-Open the LoadBalancer URL in your browser to access the Tetris application.
+Open the LoadBalancer URL in your browser to access the application.

 ## Screenshot
+### Grocery website version-1

-###ArgoCD triggered after manifest file update
+### ArgoCD triggered after manifest file update
 ![Production-Grade-DevSecOps-CI-CD-Pipeline](argocd-screenshot.png)

+### Grocery website version-2

 ## Contributing
 Pull requests are welcome!
 If you find any issues, feel free to open an issue.